National Congress of American Indians: History

-Historically the Native Americans of North America rarely joined forces across tribal lines, which were divisions related to distinct language and cultural groups.
-One reason was that most tribes were highly decentralized, with their people seldom united around issues.
+Native Americans in the United States have independent governments and distinct cultures, histories, and territories.
+However, the need to create a unified voice in dealing with the U.S. federal government led to an intertribal coalition.

-In the 20th century, a generation of Native Americans came of age who were educated in multi-tribal boarding schools.
-They began to think with a broad pan-Native American vision, and they learned to form alliances across tribes.
-They increasingly felt the need to work together politically in order to exert their power in dealing with the United States federal government.
+In the 20th century, a generation of Native Americans came of age who were educated in intertribal boarding schools.
+They began thinking with a broad pan-Native American vision and learned to form alliances across tribes.
+They increasingly felt the need to work together politically to exert their power in dealing with the United States federal government.
 In addition, with the efforts after 1934 to reorganize tribal governments, activists believed that Indians had to work together to strengthen their political position.
 Activists formed the National Congress of American Indians to find ways to organize the tribes to deal in a more unified way with the US government.
 They wanted to challenge the government on its failure to implement treaties, to work against the tribal termination policy, and to improve public opinion of and appreciation for Indian cultures.